-Plant it in the sun in moist but well-drained soil.
+Grow it in the sun.
+Plant it in moist but well-drained soil.
 It is suited to rock gardens or small borders.
-No pruning necessary.
+No pruning is necessary.
 You can propagate Campanula rotundifolia from seed or divisions or basal cuttings.
 The flowers are usually pollinated by bees but it could self pollinate as well.
 Watch out for slugs, snails, aphids as well as red spider mites.
-Also, it is prone to rust, powdery mildew, and leaf spot.
+It is also prone to rust, powdery mildew, and leaf spot.
 The seeds of this plant are tiny.

-Other names have been associated with the plant such as Blawort, Lady’s Thimble, Witch’s Bells, or Witch’s Thimbles or Hair-Bell.
+Other names that have been associated with the plant are Blawort, Lady’s Thimble, Witch’s Bells, or Witch’s Thimbles, or Hair-Bell.